 onNewIntent(), because it's at the top of the stack—the stack remains A-B-C-D. However, if an intent arrives for an activity of type B, then a new instance of B is added to the stack, even if its launch mode is

-The system creates a new task and instantiates the activity at the root of the new task.However, if an instance of the activity already exists in a separate task, the system routes the intent to the existing instance through a call to its
+The system creates the activity at the root of a new task or locates the activity on an existing task with the same affinity.
+If an instance of the activity already exists and is at the root of the task, the system routes the intent to existing instance through a call to its

 "singleTask", except that the system doesn't launch any other activities into the task holding the instance.
 The activity is always the single and only member of its task; any activities started by this one open in a separate task.